BioDepot/nbdocker/README.md

 [![nbdocker video](https://img.youtube.com/vi/H_s7_A8qb_0/0.jpg)](https://www.youtube.com/watch?v=H_s7_A8qb_0)

+## Troubleshooting
+If you get an internal server error, you can try to run "sudo chmod 666 /var/run/docker.sock"

 ## ACKNOWLEDGEMENTS
 We would like to thank Dr. Wes Lloyd for helpful discussions in group meetings.
 We would like